PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Torvalds' wife?"

 "Oh no, he had her killed long ago.
-Needlepoint accident.
+Needlepoint "accident.""
 He has something of a penchant for killing relatives.
 No Etheline is his sister.
-And compared to him she is the *ruthless* one."
+And compared to him *she* is the *ruthless* one."

 "Well, that makes me feel better."